mstocco/mariostoc.co/content/traininglog/20210124-ironman2021-31weeksout.md

 I woke up this morning feeling rested; what a nice way to start a Saturday!

 The weather was nice enough to go either way, road bike or mountain bike.
 I picked the mountain bike just because it is a bit of a different stimulus than the _"Lands End Loop"_ that I have been riding the past couple of weekends.
+Besides, I bought new tires for my XC bike and I was looking to try them out.
 <!---->
-I looked on the map and thought I would be able to link Thetis and Mount Work Parks using the Mount Work Park Entrance off Munn Road.
-Both trails from this spot were marked hikers only (no biking).
-I wasn't into riding down _Munn Road_ from here so I headed up and over, turned right and entered the north end of the park off of _Ross Durrance Road_.
+Before I headed out, I looked on the map and thought I would be able to link Thetis and Mount Work Parks using the Mount Work Park Entrance off _Munn Road_.
+Unfortunately, the 2 trailhead I found from that spot were marked hikers only (no biking).
+I wasn't into riding down _Munn Road_ from here so I headed up and over _Munn_, turned right on _Millstream_ and entered the north end of the park off of _Ross Durrance Road_.

-It was a grunt for me to get up and over the top of Regional Trail North but once recovered on the way down, I took my favourite _Executive West_ trail out of _Mount Work Park_.
+This put me on _Regional Trail North_ and it was a grunt for me to get up and over the top of that hill.
+Once recovered on the way down, I took my favourite _Executive West_ trail out of _Mount Work Park_.

-500 calories in jujubes and 330 calories in lemonade mixed in 1.3 litres of water
+**Calories Consumed :**  500 calories in jujubes and 330 calories in lemonade crystals mixed in 1.3 litres of water.
+There was 100ml left in my camelback bladder when I got home.
+I'd round down to call it 800 calories total.